Frenum piercing: Jewelry

 The earliest literary reference to frenum piercings occurs in 1884 in Zeitschrift für Ethnologie which states: "Amongst the Timorese of Indonesia, the Frenulum beneath the glans penis is pierced with brass rings...the function of the ring is to enhance stimulation during sex."
-Anecdotal piercing lore associates this piercing (along with many other male genital piercings) with various chastity devices that have been used throughout history, although there is little hard data to back up this claim.

 In contemporary society, frenum piercings were primarily found amongst the members of gay BDSM subcultures, until body piercing became re-introduced to mainstream society in the late 1970s and early 1980s.

 Frenum piercings are often intended to provide sexual pleasure to both the bearer and the person they are having sexual intercourse with.
 They may also be used to attach chastity devices to the bearer, denying them sexual pleasure.

+Orbital frenum

+A less common variation of the frenum piercing is the orbital frenum, in which a single continuous ring passes through two parallel piercings placed in the skin between the glans and the shaft of the penis.
+Unlike separate straight barbells or individual rings inserted into each piercing channel, this configuration uses one closed piece of jewelry that links both entry points.

+Orbital ring passing through two parallel piercings in the skin between the glans and the shaft of the penis.

 Frenum ladder

 A frenum ladder, also known as a Jacob's ladder, consists of a series of frenum piercings often extending from below the head of the penis and as far as the base of the shaft of the penis.

 Sometimes, a frenum ladder will be accompanied by a hafada ladder and/or a guiche ladder.
 Due to the relatively easy healing of these piercings it is not uncommon for several, or even all of them to be performed at the same time.

 Less common is a lorum ladder which consists of a series of lorum piercings.